 What is interior design?

-The interior design process follows a systematic and coordinated methodology, including research, analysis and integration of knowledge into the creative process, whereby the needs and resources of the client are satisfied to produce an interior space that fulfills the project goals.
+Whereby, the needs and resources of the client are satisfied to produce a space that fulfills the project goals.

-Interior design includes a scope of services performed by a professional design practitioner, qualified by means of education, experience, and examination, to protect and enhance the life, health, safety and welfare of the public.
+The scope of services performed by a professional design practitioner.
+They are qualified by means of education, experience, and examination.
+Their focus is to protect and enhance the life, health, safety and welfare of the public.

 Interior design is all about how we experience spaces, and it’s a powerful, essential part of our daily lives and affects how we live, work, play, and even heal.